yue100/LiftBook/README.md

 ##How To Contribute:

 Download (if you don't already have it) Xcode and clone the repository!
-Complete and submit CLA
+Complete and submit Contributor Agreement.

 ##Who Can Contribute: